|

 "exile."

-biblical unisex name of the son of Japhet and the wife of the Prophet
+of Japhet and the wife of the Prophet

 GOMERIC:

-Old Germanic name, meaning "man-power."
+Old German name, meaning "man-power."

-(Gonçalo): Portuguese form of Spanish Gonzalo,
+GONÇALO: Portuguese form of Spanish Gonzalo,

 meaning "battle genius; war elf."

-(Gonçalvo): Variant of Portuguese Gonçalo,
+spelling of Portuguese Gonçalo,

 meaning "battle genius; war elf."